DerDavidBohl/beerpong-be/README.md

-# nodejs-rest-starter
+# beerpong-be
-A Starter for node.js REST-apps
+This is the backend for my Beerpong Score-Save-App